 Cramer & Anderson’s compassionate and highly engaged Elder Law attorneys have decades of experience in handling the full spectrum of often-complex legal issues that arise with age.
-Our attorneys carefully guide clients, families and spouses through those complexities, providing stability and support in what can be an emotionally challenging time.
+Our attorneys carefully guide clients, families

 With financial, lifestyle and care challenges and opportunities continually increasing for our elders, the firm’s attorneys position themselves to be at the forefront of evolving laws and needs within this critical Practice Area.

 Additionally, as the range of issues falling under the Elder Law umbrella expands, the firm’s interdisciplinary team approach allows our attorneys to provide sophisticated, comprehensive, and personally tailored services to clients from towns and cities across Connecticut.

 As the largest law firm in western Connecticut, Cramer & Anderson has the scale and resources to meet the needs of clients with complicated and nuanced circumstances of any magnitude, and with offices in New Milford, Danbury, Litchfield, Kent and Washington Depot, we also offer the congenial and personal engagement of hometown attorneys.

 As a result, in this era when people are living longer, healthier and more rewarding lives, we help clients of all types turn a constellation of interrelated concerns—which often arrive suddenly and seem overwhelming—into a landscape of safety, security, stability, and peace of mind.